HomeDirectoriesHow to Get Customers to Click on Your Directory Listings

 What if you could predict which words would make customers click?
 Research shows that certain trigger words consistently outperform others.
 Words like “instant”, “proven”, and “guaranteed” tap into our desire for certainty and immediate gratification.

 Your headline is your first and often only chance to grab attention.
 Most directory users scan headlines first, only reading descriptions if something catches their eye.
-A weak headline means your carefully crafted description might never get read.
+A weak headline means your carefully written description might never get read.

 Length matters too.
 Headlines between 6-10 words typically perform best.
 Long enough to be descriptive, short enough to be scannable.
 Every word needs to earn its place.
 Cut the fluff and focus on what matters to your customers.